Rotational susceptibility of a hot and dense hadronic matter: Results and Discussion

 \section{Results and Discussion}

 In this section, we will examine the findings of this study.
 It is noteworthy to mention that all the results obtained in this study at $\mu_{\rm Q} =$ 0 and $\mu_{\rm S} =$ 0.
 This is a reasonable approximation at the LHC energies.
 Thus, the chemical potential of the system is solely attributed to $\mu_{\rm B}$.
 We estimate the effect of rotation on rotational susceptibilities and their ratios in the VDWHRG model, which includes both attractive and repulsive interactions between the hadrons through $a$ and $b$ parameters.
 The model incorporates the contributions of all hadrons and resonances up to a mass cut-off of 2.25 GeV accessible in the Particle Data Group~\cite{PDG2016}.
-It is also worth noting that the thermodynamic pressure, higher order fluctuations, and the correlations of conserved charges in a rotating medium may not be uniform, with components parallel and perpendicular to the angular momentum vector.
-However, for simplicity, the formalism here considers all the thermodynamic quantities and susceptibility observables to be isotropic in nature throughout the medium~\cite{Pradhan:2023rvf}.\\
+It is also worth noting that the thermodynamic pressure, higher-order fluctuations, and the correlations of conserved charges in a rotating medium may not be uniform, with components parallel and perpendicular to the angular momentum vector.
+However, for simplicity, the formalism here considers all the thermodynamic quantities and susceptibility observables to be isotropic in nature throughout the medium~\cite{Pradhan:2023rvf}.
+Furthermore, in our previous study~\cite{Pradhan:2023rvf}, the model is benchmarked against lQCD data at zero rotation for different thermodynamic quantities, baryon number, electric charge, and strangeness susceptibility.
+In this work, we extend the same model to estimate the rotational susceptibilities of hot and dense hadronic matter.\\